 Norfolk Department of Public Health/Virginia Department of Health is closely monitoring the outbreak of a respiratory disease caused by a novel (new) coronavirus that was first detected in Wuhan City, Hubei Province, China.
 The Coronavirus Disease (COVID-19) has now been detected in 50 locations internationally, including the United States.
-At this time, there are 67,375 cases currently under investigation in Virginia.
+At this time, there are 213,336 cases currently under investigation in Virginia.
 If you have questions regarding the coronavirus, please contact our hotline at 757-683-2745.
-Calls are monitored Monday-Friday, 8am-6pm.
-Messages will be monitored over the weekend.
+Calls will be monitored from Monday-Friday, 9am-5pm.
+The call center will be closed from 12:30pm-1:30pm (M-F).
+Messages will be monitored during this time and over the weekend.
 Virginia residents can also call the Virginia Department of Health public information line, 877-ASK-VDH3, for questions regarding the novel coronavirus situation.

 Norfolk Department of Public Health (NDPH) is following the updates provided by the Centers for Disease Control (CDC) and Virginia Department of Health guidelines to quickly identify people who may be infected with COVID-19.
 NDPH is also working closely with first responders, health care providers, hospitals, and local health districts.and other community partners to protect the health and well-being of all Norfolk citizens.